 What is Citric Acid

-Apparently, up to 100 years ago bulk supplies of Citric acid were still being produced from natural sources.
-Now-a-day it is near impossible to find a natural supply in commercial quantities.
+Apparently, up to 100 years ago bulk supplies of Citric Acid were still being produced from natural sources.
+Nowadays it is near impossible to find a natural supply in commercial quantities.
 We spent months searching the globe for a supplier and found none!
 Natural has been replaced with man-made, and has been for many decades.
-So, with no other option we too had to settle for a man-made Citric acid.
-Of course, we ensured we sourced the very best available, one which is Food grade and Pharmaceutical grade being both USP grade & BP grade (BP & USP are the highest benchmarks for pharmaceutical compliance) so you can be sure you are buying the very best!
+So, with no other option we too had to settle for a man-made Citric Acid.
+Of course, we ensured we sourced the very best available, one which is Food Grade and USP & BP Grade, so you can be sure you are buying the very best!

 Citric Acid Uses

 Food Enhancer & Preservative – Citric Acid enhances flavour and preserves foods.
 Citric Acid is used in some beverages, conserves, jelly, frozen and canned foods.
 Citric Acid also breaks down proteins found in meats, and makes meat tender – great for marination.